-- such rural home occupation is small scale and clearly secondary to the residential use on the lot; - The gross floor area of all structures, or portions thereof, used and/or occupied by the rural home occupation shall generally not exceed 40 m2 (431 ft2), or 25% of the gross floor area of the dwelling, whichever is the lessor;

-• the rural home occupation is carried on by one or more residents of the dwelling on the lot and up to one non-resident employee;

-- the rural home occupation does not generate noise, odour, traffic, visual or other impacts that may have an adverse impact on adjacent properties. - any associated goods, materials and/or equipment are stored within a fully enclosed building and there is no other visible evidence of the business activity other than a small sign; and - where more than one dwelling exists on an agricultural lot, a rural home occupation may only occupy one dwelling or accessory residential structure on that lot. - Existing or proposed services including, individual on-site water services, individual on-site sewage services and/or road access are demonstrated to be adequate, or will be made adequate, to serve the proposed development to the satisfaction of the Area Municipality and/or County, as applicable.
+- Such rural home occupation is small scale and clearly secondary to the residential use on the lot. - The gross floor area of all structures, or portions thereof, used and/or occupied by the rural home occupation shall generally not exceed 40 m2 (431 ft2), or 25% of the gross floor area of the dwelling, whichever is the lesser. - The rural home occupation is carried on by one or more residents of the dwelling on the lot and up to one non-resident employee. - The rural home occupation does not generate noise, odour, traffic, visual, or other impacts that may have an adverse impact on adjacent properties. - Any associated goods, materials and/or equipment are stored within a fully enclosed building and there is no other visible evidence of the business activity, other than a small sign.

-The Zoning By-Law will permit rural home occupations within the implementing zone category and contain provisions necessary to address the above policy criteria, including restrictions on permitted uses, maximum floor area, open storage, number of employees, and sale of goods and materials, and to ensure other evidence of the business activities, such as parking and signage, is appropriately regulated.
+• Where more than one dwelling exists on an agricultural lot, a rural home occupation may only occupy one dwelling or accessory residential structure on that lot.
+SERVICING • Existing or proposed services, including individual on-site water services and individual on-site sewage services and/or road access are demonstrated to be adequate to serve the proposed development, to the satisfaction of the Area Municipality and/or County, as applicable.
+SUBJECT TO ZONING • The Zoning By-Law will permit rural home occupations within the implementing zone category and contain provisions necessary to address the above policy criteria, including restrictions on permitted uses, maximum floor area, open storage, number of employees, and sale of goods and materials, and to ensure other evidence of the business activities, such as parking and signage, is appropriately regulated.
 Area Municipalities may choose to establish more restrictive use, size and scale requirements for rural home occupations than permitted by the policies of this Plan.
 Where stricter requirements have been established by the Area Municipality in the Zoning By-Law they shall take precedence over these policies.

-3.1.4.3.2 On-Farm Diversified Uses

-ON-FARM DIVERSIFIED USES On-farm diversified uses may be permitted on an agricultural lot in accordance with the policies of this sub-section.

-These policies are intended to provide reasonable opportunities for farm owners to diversify their farming operation and/or supplement their income from farming, by allowing for certain small scale business activities to be established as a secondary use on their farm.

-SUBJECT TO ZONING Limitations on the type, size, scale and area of on-farm diversified uses are established by the policies of this section primarily to ensure that such uses:

-- are clearly secondary to the principal agricultural operation on the lot and limited in area; - are compatible with, and do not hinder, surrounding agricultural operations; - protect prime agricultural areas for the long term; - are appropriate for rural infrastructure and public services; and - do not undermine, or conflict with, the planned function of settlements.

-PERMITTED USES On-farm diversified uses shall include the following uses, provided they comply with all the applicable policies of this section:

-- A rural home industry;

-- A value added agricultural facility serving a number of local area farms;

-- A value retaining facility;

-- A farm-related tourism use;
+3.1.4.3.2 On-Farm Diversified Uses OBJECTIVE On-farm diversified uses are intended to provide reasonable opportunities for farmers to diversify their farming operation and/or supplement their income from farming, by allowing for certain small scale business activities to be established as a secondary use on their farm.
+ON-FARM DIVERSIFIED USES On-farm diversified uses may be permitted on an agricultural lot in accordance with the policies of this section.
+Limitations on the type, size, scale and area of on-farm diversified uses are primarily to ensure that such uses: Are clearly secondary to the principal agricultural operation on the lot and limited in area; Are compatible with, and do not hinder, surrounding agricultural operations; Protect prime agricultural areas for the long term; Are appropriate for rural infrastructure and public services; and, Do not undermine, or conflict with, the planned function of settlements.
+PERMITTED USES On-farm diversified uses shall include the following uses, provided they comply with all the applicable policies of this section: A rural home industry; A value added agricultural facility serving a number of local area farms; A value retaining facility; A farm-related tourism use; A smaller scale agriculture-related use;

-- A smaller scale agriculture-related use;, A farm winery; or
+• A farm winery; or,

-- Ground-mounted solar facilities.
+• A ground-mounted solar facility.